Sudarshan189/Datastructures/README.md

 # Datastructures
-This is the repository ehrer all the datastructure related codes will be uploaded.
+This is the repository contains all the datastructure related codes will be uploaded.

 ## Software Required
 C++
 ## Compiling Code
 > g++ filename.cpp

 > ./a.out

 ## Todo